WilliamLee101/CS654_final_project/README.md

   - -f: allows you to specify the filename in the current directory to send to the board in bytes
   - -p: allows you to specify the packet size for the byte packets send to the board
   - -d: allows you to specify the duration that the LEDs flash when representing a single byte

+## Procedure

+- Read over datasheets for the given board, PIM, and microchip
+- Configure needed pins for TMR2, TMR3, UART5, LED3, LED4, LED5, LED6, LED7, LED8, LED9, LED10 in MPLAB Harmony
+- Generate the firmware peripheral files
+- Edit board code from lab 3 to use the UART and timer functions defined in the generated firmware
+- Edit byte receiving logic to allow for a config packet and to recieve packets of raw bytes
+- Edit the lab3_server.c file from lab 3 to break up files of bytes into packets and send them to the board
+- Test

 ## MPLAB Harmony